gina6/STUWE2/README.md

 * [UX Research Documentation](https://github.com/gina6/STUWE2/blob/main/researchDocs.md)

+### UX-Research
+Alongside the design and development process one of our team members conducted UX-Research.
+Find all the insights from the UX-Research [here](https://github.com/gina6/STUWE2/tree/main/ux-research).

 ## Technologies and Frameworks

 We used [Vue.js](https://vuejs.org/) with [Nuxt3.js](https://v3.nuxtjs.org/) as Frameworks.
 For the socket connection we used the [socket.io](https://socket.io/) library.
 To read the gyroscope data we used the [VueUse](https://vueuse.org/) library.